jeremyldavis87/ai-learning-plan/README.md

 **For Tech Ops:** AIOps can save $4.8M annually and cut IT work by 50%, creating capacity for strategic initiatives without headcount increases.
 Use these savings to fund other AI investments.

-**For Cigna Context:** Your industry (insurance) is experiencing the largest AI impact alongside legal, banking, and capital markets.
+**For Healthcare Context:** The industry (insurance) is experiencing the largest AI impact alongside legal, banking, and capital markets.
 McKinsey quantifies 13-25% administrative savings and 5-11% medical cost savings specifically for payers.
-Cigna's existing AI capabilities (27 days earlier cancer detection, 60% improved patient engagement) demonstrate leadership position.

 **For Implementation:** Only 26% of companies move beyond POC, and just 4% create substantial value.
 Success factors: workflow redesign, CEO oversight of governance, focus on core business processes (not just support functions), and ruthless prioritization of fewer high-ROI initiatives.